Commuters

 Other Resources:

-– secure bicycle parking at BART and Caltrain stations, including new BikeLink on-demand electronic lockers
+- Secure bicycle parking at BART and Caltrain stations, including new BikeLink on-demand electronic lockers

-– tips for how to securely lock your bike
+- Tips for how to securely lock your bike

 - 511.org Bay Area bicycle resources

-Resources
+Other Resources

 Between BART, Caltrain, SF Bay Ferry, and SamTrans, commuters have a variety of transit options available to them in San Mateo County.
 Transit riders can count on Commute.org’s shuttles to connect to transit from home or to work from BART/Caltrain stations.
 Using public transit for your commute allows you to enjoy a relaxing ride to catch up on work, listen to music, and prepare for the work day ahead stress-free.